SnuK87/keycloak-kafka/README.md

 `saslPassword`: SASL password for use with the SASL/PLAIN or SASL/SCRAM-mechanism.

-`saslProtocol`: Protocol used to communicate with brokers.
+`securityProtocol`: Protocol used to communicate with brokers.
 Supported: PLAINTEXT, SSL, SASL_PLAINTEXT, SASL_SSL

 `saslMechanism`: SASL mechanism to use for authentication.
 Supported: GSSAPI, PLAIN, SCRAM-SHA-256, SCRAM-SHA-512.